dhis2-metadata/DOCS-General_Metadata_Package_Documentation/docs/ento-design-guide.md

 ## Data Triangulation - Entomology and Malaria

-The data collected in the entomology and vector control programs can be triangulated with other DHIS2 health packages.
-In Particular, the Larviciding tracker can be triangulated and analyzed against the information provided by the [malaria surveillance tracker for the follow up of foci](#mal-cs-design).
+The data collected in the entomology and vector control programs can be triangulated with the malar[malaria surveillance tracker for the follow up of foci](#mal-cs-design).
+In addition, the data from entomology and vector control programs can be jointly analyzed with the epidemiological data collected through the malaria surveillance tracker for the follow up of foci, the health-facility malaria aggregate package or the CHIS package for malaria to gain a better understanding of disease transmission dynamics,  to identify priority areas for vector control interventions, to understand the effectiveness of vector control interventions and to investigate outbreaks or unexpected changes in disease burden.
+The entomological and vector control packages should be use jointly for better results.
+For example, data from the [IRS](#irs-activity) implementation packages should be interpreted together with data from them IRS residual efficacy package to understand the potential effectiveness of this intervention, as well as to plan future IRS campaigns.
+Data from the discriminating concentration bioassay packages should be interpreted together with data from the intensity concentration package, the synergist insecticide bioassay package and the mosquito from bioassay package to gain a comprehensive understand of vector resistance to insecticides in an area.

-Other examples of possible data triangulations are the [IRS](#irs-activity) and [ITN](#itn-activity) packages can be triangulated between them to monitor the different efficacy campaigns and analyze their impacts, but their data can also be used to analyze in more depth either facility-based data like the information reported via the [malaria aggregate](#mal-agg-design) packages, or community-based data via the [CHIS package](#chis-system-design) for [malaria](#ch-mal-aggregate-design), [integrated community case management](#ch-iccm-aggregate-design) or [community-based surveillance](#ch-cbs-aggregate-design).
+Other examples of possible data triangulations are the triangulation with numbers used to analyze in more depth either facility-based data like the information reported via the [malaria aggregate](#mal-agg-design) packages, or community-based data via the [CHIS package](#chis-system-design) for [malaria](#ch-mal-aggregate-design), [integrated community case management](#ch-iccm-aggregate-design) or [community-based surveillance](#ch-cbs-aggregate-design).